 * a note about internships from The Freedom Hub:

 ‘Interning’ can often be another form of exploitation many organisations engage in, to get free labour.
-At the Freedom Hub we have developed an “Intern Policy” so we can be held accountable for the work interns do.
-In a nutshell, we partner with three well-respected Universities and take placements from them, for projects they agree to, rather that taking on individuals who approach us.
-This way the university is responsible for selecting the project work, running the supervision and program for the student to advance in training toward their degree.
-The internship is monitored closely by the university with regular meetings, and we work together to ensure the student achieves the goals required for the practical application of their studies.
+At the Freedom Hub we have developed an “Intern Policy”.
+As a result we can be held accountable for the work interns do.
+In a nutshell, we partner with three well-respected Universities and take placements from them.
+This is for specific projects they agree to, rather that taking on individuals who approach us.
+Therefore, the university is responsible for selecting the project work, running the supervision and program for the student to advance in training toward their degree.
+The internship is monitored closely by the university.
+We have regular meetings, and we work together to ensure the student achieves the goals required for the practical application of their studies.

 Get Involved and Stay Informed